-Modern medicine is taking a new approach on positive emotions.
-Positive psychology is becoming increasingly important, and shows that by focusing the brain away from negative emotion people see the same situations in a less threatening light.
-With humor and laughter, real problems will not likely make you feel overwhelmed and prone to making bad decisions.
+Modern medicine is starting to take a new approach.
+Positive psychology is becoming increasingly important, and shows that by focusing the brain away from negative emotion, people see the same situations in a less threatening light.
+With humour and laughter, real problems will not likely make you feel overwhelmed and prone to making bad decisions.
 In this regard, laughter adds joy, optimism, resilience and positivity to life, it helps you if you are going through hardships, disappointments and really hard times.
-By remaining positive you will relieve the unhealthy levels of stress that comes from our hectic living, and your decision-making will be calmed and wise.
+By remaining positive you will relieve the unhealthy levels of stress that comes from our hectic living, and your decision-making will be calmer and more considered

 Improves your mental health: